DreamLayer

 BLE render + input bridge/ <-> halo-lua/ble/ the radio link; cards down, gestures up (framing already matched on both sides)

-Microphone + ASR hear(text), ingest_caption(text) on-device speech-to-text and acoustic wake-word spotting
+Microphone + ASR hear(text), ingest_caption(text) on-device speech-to-text; acoustic wake-word spotting has a real engine seam (openWakeWord, the voice extra) awaiting the mic feed

 Camera frames on_scene_frame, look_at_object, look_at_person frames from the glasses camera